How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Are you confused about what each team type entails?
 Let’s break them down for you.

 A local development company is a software solution provider that’s located in the same country as your startup.
-For example, a startup in the United States partnering with a software development team that’s also in the same country.
+For example, a startup in the United States may partner with a dedicated development team in the same country.

 Hiring a software application developer is an expensive option for startups in high-income nations like the United States.

-Freelance custom software programmers are independent developers that are not full-time employees of any company.
+Freelance custom software programmers are independent developers who are not full-time company employees.
 These types of developers accept contracts, and build to specification, or sometimes at discretion.

 An outsourced agency is a team of software developers that offers developmental services from a foreign location.
 They require cross-border transactions and are experienced in creating solutions for clients on a global scale.

-A major determinant of the cost of custom software development is your team’s location.
-For example, the cost of creating custom software in Eastern Europe is $90,000, while the same product will cost $220,000 in the US.
+For example, the average cost of custom software development in Eastern Europe is approximately $90,000, while the same software products will cost $220,000 in the US.

 Country | Cost, $ |